 The sauna’s reception doubled up as a bar.
 A guy behind the bar buzzed us in and asked if it was our first time.
 I said it was.
 Two young guys sat at the bar, one wet and in a towel (later, when we were leaving, he had changed and was working behind the bar.)
 The other, fully clothed, was good looking and wished us a lacklustre welcome.

 It was £12 per head, which I offered to pay for my boyfriend and I. But we didn’t have enough cash – luckily the reception accepted bankcards.
 The receptionist then told us where the changing rooms were, the showers, the dry sauna, and that the porn room and cabins were upstairs.

 The place was nearly empty; it looked nothing like what it promoted on its website.
-A fat, bald guy sat in the TV room watching BBC1, and an elderly man loitered by the stairs.
+A stocky, bald guy sat in the TV room watching BBC1, and an older man loitered by the stairs.
 My boyfriend and I got changed, already aware that this was not the experience we were expecting.
-This wasn’t a sensuous spa with nice facilities and intriguing men.
+This wasn’t a sensuous spa with nice facilities and tons of men.